theonlyasdk/theonlyasdk.github.io/_posts/2025-04-10-uninstalling-linux-dualboot.md

 # 3. Remove Linux Partitions
 Final step is to remove the partitions where you've installed Linux to.
 (You should already know where to find this)

+> [!NOTE]
-> ℹ I wrote this article solely for my own reference, so I don't mention a lot of things.
+> I wrote this article solely for my own reference, so I don't mention a lot of things.
 If you think anything should be added, please feel free to open a pull request :)